skyeded/skyeded/README.md

 # <p align=center>Welcome to my GitHub!

 ### About me</br>
-__Hi there!__</br>
-I am a fresh graduate from Sirindhorn Institute of Technology (SIIT) in the field of Computer Engineering who is very passionate in the field of artificial intelligence and data-driven technology.
+__Hi there!__, I am a fresh graduate from Sirindhorn Institute of Technology (SIIT) in the field of Computer Engineering who is very passionate in the field of artificial intelligence and data-driven technology.
 </br>
 </br>
 During my years of studies, I have experienced many forms of technology, especially AI, I was able to learn and added many implementations, and algorithms towards my skillset and utilize it into my projects and future project.
 I have also gain many relevant hard skills from two of my internships.